TDLR Logo America's 250th celebration logo for state agencies comprising of a star to the left and the words Texas America 250 stacked to the right.

 Out-of-State Internships

-If an internship was completed out-of-state, include a copy of the supervisor’s valid license to practice in that state.
+If the internship was completed out of state, you must submit a copy of the supervisor’s valid license to practice in that state.

-If the state where the internship was completed does not require licensure, then an original letter from ASHA will be required, stating the supervisor held the Certificate of Clinical Competence when the applicant completed the internship.
+If the state where the internship was completed does not require licensure, you must instead submit a letter from ASHA verifying that the supervisor held the Certificate of Certificate of Clinical Competence (CCC) at the time the internship was completed.

 Examination Requirements